opiter09/Fossil-Fighters-Randomizer/README.md

 Furthermore, this is only designed for Windows.
 For Mac and Linux, I can only point you to
 WINE: https://www.winehq.org

+After running the randomizer, you should receive the output ROM "out.nds".
+If this does not occur, try dragging your ROM onto "DRAG_HERE_TO_SEE_ERRORS.bat" instead of "randomize.exe", and running the randomizer again.
+If this yields an error message that includes a line beginning with "PermissionError", try removing the folder "NDS_UNPACK", then drag your ROM onto "DRAG_HERE_TO_SEE_ERRORS.bat" and try again.
+If this still yields a "PermissionError", try moving the randomizer folder into your Downloads folder (if it is not there already), and try again.
+If you receive an error message even after that, please take a screenshot of it and either post it into the #secret-lab channel of the Fossil Fighters Discord (https://disboard.org/server/213792669569253376), or create an Issue here on GitHub.

 Features:
 - This mod uses event-editing shenanigans to make it so you cannot go to the Trial Dig Site, and you can go to Greenhorn right away.
 As a result of this, however, if you try to back out